 How Real Estate Websites Make Money

 There is a place on your site for your experience, designations, and certifications.
-It's the About Me page or something similar.
+It's the "About Me" page or something similar.
 Have a link to it from your homepage.
-At some point, they'll want to know.
-The trick is to keep them coming back until they reach that point.
+At some point, they'll want to know about you, it just shouldn't be the focus of the homepage.

 When people read the newspaper, what do they want?
 Obviously, it's all about information.
 They don't look at ads unless they need goods or services.
 Don't make them look at ads about how great you are when they simply want information.
 Give them information and lots of it.